LumeIlargi/Live2D-Cubism-Cracks/README.md

 1. Open your cracked bat file.
 2. Replace the current version "5.1.00" for the one you want.
 3. Be sure before saving that the rlm1501 is changed to "rlm1501_mod".

+TO DO:
+> 5.1.02 stable figuring out.
+> Better readme